-The big benefits come from a backup product that’s built for virtual, and is significantly faster to complete many tasks.
-“Legacy products kept promising they would backup virtual environments next year, and then next year after that,” said Chatelier.
+The big benefits come from a backup product that’s built for virtual deployments and is significantly faster to complete many tasks.
+“Legacy products kept promising they would back up virtual environments next year, and then next year after that,” said Chatelier.

-“We’re seeing restores that are 75-80% faster, and in some environments, such as SQL, they’re 4x faster.”
+“We’re seeing restores that are 75-80% faster, and in some environments, such as SQL, they’re four times faster.”

 Read more about backup

-- Five ways that backup has changed since the days of tape.
-Back in the day, all this was tape, but times have changed, with cloud-to-cloud backup, cloud storage, virtual and physical backup appliances and myriad endpoint hardware.
+- Five ways backup has changed since the days of tape.
+Back in the day, all this was tape, but times have changed, with cloud-to-cloud backup, cloud storage, virtual and physical backup appliances, and myriad endpoint hardware.